 If you’ve recently gotten engaged or married, you are likely the new owner of a beautiful ring.
 Since you’ll be wearing that ring nearly every day of your life, you should know some simple tips to keep it looking its best and protect your investment.
-We’ve created an easy guide to help you understand the best ways to keep your rings looking their best while preventing damage to your precious jewelry.
+We’ve created an easy guide to help you understand the the do’s and don’ts of proper engagement ring care so you can prevent damage to your precious jewelry.

 Most wedding rings come in a few different metals.
 We’ll discuss those individually, as well as give you pointers on how to care for each metal.